BRZRKR

 BRZRKR is a comic book series created and written by Keanu Reeves and Matt Kindt, and illustrated by Ron Garney.
-The comic follows an immortal half-human, half-God warrior, known as B or Berzerker.
-Cursed and compelled to violence, he has fought and killed his way through the ages, but now works for the U.S. Government completing missions too violent and dangerous for anyone else.
+The comic follows an immortal half-human, half-god warrior, known as "B." Compelled to violence, he has fought and killed his way through the ages, but now works for the U.S. Government completing missions too violent and dangerous for anyone else.

 The first issue of the 12-issue limited series was published on March 3, 2021, by Boom!
 Studios.
-It raised more than $1.4 million USD in its funding campaign on Kickstarter.
+It raised more than US$1.4 million in its funding campaign on Kickstarter.
 The series was initially announced to be illustrated by Alessandro Vitti, but this was later changed as the art was handled by Garney instead.